ZhuangLab/matlab-storm/Beta/GUIs/Readme.md

 		* automated, iterative computation of z-calibration curves from bead data.
 		* automated computation of 2D and 3D chromatic field correction.
 		* chromatic correction accepts arbitrary number of sample movies, with and without quadview
+		* Multi-instance support within the same Matlab instance?  -- requires changing all globals to a structure element passed around
+		* uiopen globals (filenames) should just create new elements in cell arrays.
+Other globals should become locals.

 		### In Development
 		* Add dualView support to CalcChromeWarp
 		* split CalcChromeWarp into subfunctions?